HugoGuillen/ezTracks/README.md

 ![logo](logo.png)
 # ezTracks
 `ezTracks` (*easy tracks*) plots a single GTF annotation followed by grouped bed files. `ezTracks` preprocesses the input tracks, allowing to change and render the plot faster.
-It's smart enough to detect all beds inside folders, and also to omit tracks when they are empty in the queried region.
+It's smart enough to detect all beds inside folders, and also to omit tracks when they result empty in the queried region.

 The core of this tool is [pyGenomeTracks](https://github.com/deeptools/pyGenomeTracks).